Lee Soon-jae

 Lee Soon-jae (Korean: 이순재; born November 16, 1934) is a South Korean actor.
 He has had a prolific career on the small and big screen spanning over six decades, and was given a second-class Eungwan Order of Cultural Merit for his work as an actor.
+Lee made his debut on the TV screen in 1961 with the first drama of KBS' opening Should I become a human too.

-Early and personal life
+Early life and education

 Lee was born in Hoeryong, North Hamgyong Province, now part of North Korea.
 When he was four years old, his family moved to Seoul where Lee's grandparents were living.
 Lee's grandfather ran a small real estate business, while his father produced and sold soaps.
 Lee was raised in the neighborhood of Ahyeon-dong, and graduated from Seoul High School and the prestigious Seoul National University.
 He also holds an insurance planning license as celebrities without the license cannot become endorsers or spokespeople of related products.